RoboJackets/robocup-software/docs/source/tutorial.rst

 Now that you've made a change to the repo, run ``git status``.
 You should see that whatever files you changed show up in red, which indicates that they are unstaged.
-Stage the files you changed with ``git add`` (Google this if unsure how, or see the previous section on git), then commit them like so:
+Stage the files you changed with ``git add`` (Google this if unsure how, or see the previous section on git), then commit them:

 .. code-block:: bash